voyd-lang/voyd/reference/types/intersections.md

 # Intersections

-Void uses intersection types to combine the fields of multiple objects into a single type.
+Voyd uses intersection types to combine the fields of multiple objects into a single type.

 An intersection type is defined by listing the types it is composed of separated